 Cotyledon orbiculata ’Silver Storm’

 Cotyledon orbiculata L. is the correct and accepted scientific name for this species of Cotyledon.
-It was named and described as such by Carl von Linnaeus in Species Plantarum in 1753.
+The genus and species were named and described as such by Carl von Linnaeus in Species Plantarum in 1753.

 Cotyledon orbiculata is native to southern and southwest Africa in Angola, Cape Provinces, and Namibia (in the Karoo region) where they grow in rocky outcrops, grassy shrubland, and grassy slopes.
 It has been introduced to other countries and is listed as an invasive species in Australia and New Zealand.